Warren8824/RiversideHomeLab/documentation/environment-setup.md

 Open Hyper-V Manager > Virtual Switch Manager

 - Create four Private switches: `MAN-SW01`, `LEE-SW01`, `LIV-SW01`, `HUL-SW01`
-- Create one Internal switch: `NATSwitch` and configure static IP of `192.168.100.1/24` on Host - This can be done using [Create NAT and Config](../env-build-scripts/01ImportHyperVandCreateNATSwitchandConfigHostNIC.ps1)
+- Create one Internal switch: `NATSwitch` and configure static IP of `192.168.100.1/24` on Host - This can be done using the [Create NAT and Config](../env-build-scripts/01ImportHyperVandCreateNATSwitchandConfigHostNIC_Host.ps1) script.

 ---